JordanHendl/noren/docs/dashi_preview.md

    - Alternatively, egui's `TextureId::User` path could be used, but that would require writing a custom `egui::Painter` integration so that Dashi-owned textures can be sampled directly inside the GUI renderer.
 That is significantly more invasive than the current CPU upload approach and would have to bridge two graphics APIs inside the same window.

 4. **Preview shader/pipeline compatibility checks**
    - The software renderer can get away with sampling whichever texture happens to exist and falling back to a constant color.
-A Dashi preview would have to succeed in building an actual graphics pipeline for the material's declared render pass, including bind group/table layouts and shader stages (matching what `DB::fetch_gpu_model` currently enforces).【F:src/lib.rs†L189-L218】
+A Dashi preview would still need a render pass and pipeline layout to sample textures with the GPU, but those pieces now have to be assembled by the preview code rather than the database layer.【F:src/lib.rs†L24-L320】
-   - That means missing shader stages, incomplete bind-table definitions, or mismatched render-pass data need to be surfaced as validation errors instead of silently falling back to a default look.
+   - Missing shader stages or incompatible bindings should surface as validation errors instead of silently falling back to a default look.
 Extra UI affordances (e.g., per-material pipeline compilation status) would help users debug why the preview failed.

 ## Practical hurdles
 - **Platform coverage**: eframe/glow currently lets the editor run anywhere an OpenGL context exists.
 Pulling in Dashi implies Vulkan (or whatever backend Dashi targets) must be available; otherwise the preview has to gracefully degrade back to the software path.